lucaminudel/Objects-relationships-Coding-Dojo/README.md

   - [x] it has an On/Off status like the left arm.
   - [x] the left arm is connected to the robot bus and when the robot bus receive a command, the command is sent to the left arm.
 3. **Right thigh**
-  - [x] the right thigh is connected to the robot bus from which can receive commands
+  - [x] the right thigh is connected to the robot bus from which can receive commands.
-  - [x] like the left arm it has an On/Off switch status and the max charge of the internal battery
+  - [x] like the left arm it has an On/Off switch status and the max charge of the internal battery.
 4. **Dashboard**
-  - [x] implement a function that reports the On/Off status of each part the robot as a report with with line per part that include the part name and the status
+  - [x] implement a function that reports the On/Off status of each part the robot as a report with with line per part that include the part name and the status.
   - [x] implement a function that calculate the total cost to charge all the internal batteries; the cost for one Ah is £0.2.
 5. **Right lower limb and right foot**
   - [x] add a right lower limb and a right foot and connect them to the robot bus.
   - [x] update the the two dashboard reports accordingly.
 6. **Neck and head**
   - [x] add a neck and a head and connect them to the robot bus.
-  - [x] update the the two dashboard reports accordingly
+  - [x] update the the two dashboard reports accordingly.
 7. **Hip**
   - [x] add a hip and connect it to the robot bus.
 Hip has itself an On/Off status, a max charge and accepts commands as well.
   - [x] connect the arm, the thigh, the lower limb and the foot to hip.
 Add indentation to the On/Off status report to visually represent the tree structure.